nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate UUID\{#generate-uuid}

-The generate UUID transformer generates a new UUID v4.
+Generates a new UUID v4.

 For example:
 `6d871028b072442c9ad9e6e4e223adfa`

 **Configurations**

-Depending on your validations, you may want to configure the output uuid.
-The uuid transformer has the following configurations:

 | Name            | Description                                                                                                                                                | Default | Example Output                       |
 | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ------------------------------------ |
 | Include hyphens | Includes hyphens in the output UUID.
 Note: For some databases, such as Postgres, it will automatically convert any UUID without hyphens to having hyphens. | false   | 6817d39c-ea4f-45ec-a81c-bc0801355576 |

 **Examples**

-Here are some example UUID values that the uuid transformer can generate:

 | Include Hyphens | Example Output                       |
 | --------------- | ------------------------------------ |